New to Sly Flourish? Start Here or subscribe to the newsletter.

 Sometimes the boundlessness of D&D can overwhelm us.
 Some simple structure, like the campaign folio, can help us get our hands around our campaign, define some boundaries, and lets us explore our campaigns in the most useful and productive way possible.
 A campaign folio gives us a place to stash every little scrap of paper that helps make our games easy to prepare, easy to run, and fun to play.

-Share this article with your friends using this link: https://slyflourish.com/campaign_folio.html
+Share this article by copying this link: https://slyflourish.com/campaign_folio.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.